FaceApp is sorry its 'hot' filter gives people light skin tones

 The app is intended to be goofy and light-hearted, by letting people give themselves a younger or older look, or swapping their genders.
 It uses artificial intelligence to scope out parts of your face in photos and transforms them based on the filters you select.

-The "hot" filter is landing the app in hot waters on social media for literally whitewashing people's photos in an attempt to make them look more attractive.
+But its "hot" filter is landing the app in hot water on social media for literally whitewashing people's photos in an attempt to make them look more attractive.

-The app's creator and CEO, Yaroslav Goncharov, apologized for the feature's flaw, blaming the issue on the "neural network."
+The app's creator and CEO, Yaroslav Goncharov, apologized for the feature's flaw, blaming the issue on a neural network -- an aspect of AI design meant to help computers function more like human brains.

 "We are deeply sorry for this unquestionably serious issue.
-It is an unfortunate side-effect of the underlying neural network caused by the training set bias, not intended behaviour," Goncharov said in a statement to the Guardian.
-He added that they were working on a fix, and started by changing the name from the "hot" filter to the "spark" filter.
+It is an unfortunate side effect of the underlying neural network caused by the training set bias, not intended behavior," Goncharov said in an email to CNET.
+He added that the company is working on a fix, starting with a change in the name from "hot" filter to "spark" filter.